stfc/PSyclone/doc/user_guide/psyke.rst

 .. note::

-    At this stage builtins are not fully supported, resulting in ``f2`` being incorrectly detected as an input parameter, and not as an output parameter.
+    At this stage Built-Ins are not fully supported, resulting in ``f2`` being incorrectly detected as an input parameter, and not as an output parameter.
 This issue is tracked in #637.